 Best of all, the machine can be instantly adjusted on the fly for your expression needs yet it remains nearly whisper quiet even when both pumps are in operation.View on Amazon

-From one of the top names in breast pump technology, the Medela Lactina allows you to safely and easily pump from one breast or both simultaneously.
-The pump can be used anywhere, powered directly from a wall socket, the included rechargeable battery, or with a vehicle’s lighter socket.
+From one of the top names in breast pump technology, the Medela allows you to safely and easily pump from one breast or both simultaneously.
+The pump can be used anywhere, very convenient and comfortable to use